 Then, something we could have never predicted happened.
-About seven weeks before our departure to Italy, we started receiving news alerts from guests and friends about the Coronavirus or COVID-19, which had begun spreading through Italy quickly.
+About seven weeks before our departure to Italy, we started receiving news alerts from guests and friends about COVID-19, which had begun spreading through Italy quickly.

 Within a week, we went from being elated to stress beyond belief.
 Things escalated so rapidly with the viral outbreak in Italy that within two weeks, the U.S. State Department and CDC issued a Level 2 warning to travelers, stating that travelers should take increased precautions (like washing hands, sneezing into elbows, etc., to avoid infection).
 At that point, we began having some serious discussions with our wedding planner and venue in particular.
 Though there was a threat, we decided to wait and see what would come of it without changing any plans at that time.
 Since so much work had already gone into it (not to mention: the money!), it seemed to be the most reasonable and logical way to move forward.
 Not less than a few days after our first talk, the CDC warning raised to Level 3, which meant travelers should seriously reconsider all "non-essential" travel to Italy, and even to a Level 4 in the northern regions of Italy, which meant: Do Not Travel!

 We were faced with a difficult question: Is a destination wedding with 45 guests essential?